ALPHYPSYCHE/PHP_LEARN/README.md

 ```

-## Composer and Dependency Management
+## 💠Composer and Dependency Management

 Introduce Composer, the PHP dependency manager.
 Explain how to use it to manage libraries, autoload classes, and improve project structure.